jamboree/cout/_posts/2014-07-25-lambda-overloading-and-recursive.md

 auto f = [](int){...};
 {% endhighlight %}

 Yet, we can make a wrapper.
-A simplest way that comes to mind is:
+The simplest way that comes to mind is:

 {% highlight c++ %}
 template<class...
 Fs>